A Brief Introduction to Demography

 Pre-requisites: keen interest in demography; high school maths; Microsoft Excel skills

-All participants receive: (1) copies of the course slides; (2) Excel workbooks with worked examples, and (3) suggested readings and information sources.
+All participants receive: (1) pdf copies of the course slides; (2) Excel workbooks with exercises and worked examples, and (3) suggested readings and information sources.
 Please note that refreshments and lunch are not included.

 Benefits of the course: After completing this course you will: